SciGno/gizmo/README.md

 # gizmo
-Gremlin language builder for Go.
+Gremlin language query builder for Go.

 This is a work in progress for now.
 At the moment, this package can only be used for generating Gemlin query strings.
 #